pycom/pycom-documentation/content/firmwareapi/pycom/network/bluetooth/gattscharacteristic.md

 def char1_cb_handler(chr, data):

-    # data is a tuple containing the triggering event and the value if the event is a WRITE event
+    # The data is a tuple containing the triggering event and the value if the event is a WRITE event.
-    # It is adviced to fetch the event and value from the input parameter, and not via characteristic.event() and characteristic.value()
+    # We recommend fetching the event and value from the input parameter, and not via characteristic.event() and characteristic.value()
     events, value = data
     if  events & Bluetooth.CHAR_WRITE_EVENT:
         print("Write request with value = {}".format(value))